Nappy rash

 • Friction between nappy and skin

-• Pre-existing skin conditions such as eczema
+• Pre-existing skin conditions eg eczema

 Assessment